SARdude54/mat_mul_sys_arr/README.md

 Test 2 waveform:
 ![alt text](docs/SYS_Waveform2.png)

 The second test is checks does a matrix multiplication between two different 3x3 matrices.
-The desired was also produced for this case.
+The desired result was also produced for this case.

-## Synthesis and Waveform